Gopal-Khadka/DevGram/PROCEDURES.md

 ## Implementing Login and SignUp Functionality

 We are creating separate components for both login and signup form.
 This way, we can handle their functionality separately.

+### SignUp With Email

+Gooogle Firebase Authentication service is used to handle the signup functionality by email.
+When the user tries to create a new account, it verifies if the user is actually new i.e the user doesn't already exist on the database.
+After verification, the user is created and the necessary details are stored on `firestore` and localStorage.